lrvick/security-token-docs/Use_Cases/Password_Mangement.md

 This allows a sweet spot of ease of use without relying on the system clipboard or complex browser plugins that introduce additional attack surface.

+Ships with "pass" package on most unix/linux distributions.

 #### Android Password Store